priolo-hero.jpg

 Our activities in Priolo

-Eni Rewind inherited approximately 300 hectares of Enichem property and has been carrying out emergency safety measures, and soil and groundwater remediation since 2002, in compliance with the decrees issued by the Ministry of the Environment.
-The company has completed the removal of waste and the demolition of the Dichlorethane (DL1), Alkaline Carbonates (CS9) and Propylene Oxide (PO) plants, while the chlor-alkali plant is awaiting authorisation.
+Eni Rewind inherited approximately 300 hectares of Enichem property and has been carrying out emergency safety measures, as well as soil and groundwater remediation since 2002, in compliance with the decrees issued by the Ministry of the Environment.
+The Unitary Monitoring Protocol (UMP) of groundwater within the multi-company site was approved by the control bodies and has been active since 2016.
+It verifies the status and progress of the reclamation, as well as the effectiveness and efficiency of the systems in place.
+The company has completed the demolition of the Dichlorethane (DL1), Alkaline Carbonates (CS9) and Propylene Oxide (PO) plants, while the chlor-alkali plant is awaiting authorisation.